FEATURED CREDIT CARDS

 Yes, Chase offers an online tool to check for pre-qualified credit card offers, including the Chase Freedom Unlimited®.

-This tool allows you to see if you are pre-selected for any offers without impacting your credit score.
+This tool allows you to see if you are pre-selected for offers without impacting your credit score (soft pull only).

 How to Use the Chase Pre-Qualification Tool

-1. Visit the Tool: You can access the official Chase tool on their website.
+1. Visit the Tool: Access the official Chase pre-qualification page.

-3. Review Offers: The tool will provide a list of offers you pre-qualify for based on the soft pull of your credit history.
+3. Review Offers: The tool will display offers you pre-qualify for based on a soft credit inquiry.

 Important Limitations: What Pre-Qualification Means

-Being pre-qualified is a strong indicator of approval, but it is not a guarantee.
-The final approval decision happens after you submit a full application, which then results in a hard credit inquiry.
+Being pre-qualified is a strong indicator of approval but is not a guarantee.
+The final decision happens after you submit a full application, which results in a hard credit inquiry.

-Furthermore, this tool is helpful, but remember that the Chase 5/24 rule is the main hurdle for this card.
-Even if the tool shows you a pre-qualified offer, if you are over 5/24, you are likely to be denied upon formal application.
+Also, remember that the Chase 5/24 rule is a key hurdle for this card.
+Even if the tool shows a pre-qualified offer, applicants over 5/24 may still be denied.
 Always check your 5/24 status first.

 Summary: A Smart Strategy